Skip to main content

 Content state contract

-The backend sends APNs pushes that update the Live Activity’s content state.
+The backend sends APNs pushes that update the Live Activity content state.
+The iOS app decodes and renders — no transformation.

 RequirementDetail